 It can be difficult to tell if your teen is vaping nicotine products or high potency marijuana oils, as the vapor is odorless and easy to conceal.
 However, if you recognize any of these words, which have been associated with the products, you may want to ask them about it.
 CBD vapor oils are also referred to as: 710 (the word “OIL” flipped and spelled backwards), wax, ear wax, honey oil, budder, butane honey oil (BHO), shatter, dabs (dabbing), black glass, and errl (https://www.justthinktwice.gov/facts-about-marijuana-concentrates).

 If your child or loved one is addicted to high-potency THC oils, or CBD vapor products, they may need formal help.
 While many believe marijuana products do not cause dependency or withdrawal, detoxification clinicians will confirm otherwise.
 Detoxing from marijuana is as much a physical process as it is a psychological one.
 Lumiere Healing Centers of Ohio is here to help you intervene in your loved ones life, and prevent them from a lifetime of addiction.
+We have a staff of professional experts which provides best alcohol rehab services in Ohio and Cincinnati.
+When you come to us for help, we want you to feel a warm welcome the moment you walk through the front door of our Cincinnati alcohol drug rehab.
 To learn more about our detox and residential services, please call (513) 909-2225.

 Thank you for reading this post, don't forget to subscribe!